 Table of Contents

-The requirements for which parties are required to receive your bond claim vary from state to state.
-Generally, most states require giving a copy of the bond claim to some combination of the direct contractor, the public entity contracting for the work, or the surety.
+The claim process and the parties required to receive your payment bond claim vary from state to state.
+Generally, most jurisdictions in the United States require giving a copy of the bond claim to some combination of the direct contractor, the public entity contracting for the work, or the surety.
 In many circumstances, however, the surety is not specifically required to receive a copy of the bond claim.

 While you must comply with the specific requirements, don’t just stop there.
 In order to best position yourself to get a response on your claim, you want to make sure everybody with an interest has received it.
-This means sending your claim to the public entity contracting for the work, the general contractor, the contractor who hired you (if different), and especially, the surety.
+This means sending a notice of the claim to the public entity contracting for the work (i.e. “project owner”), the prime contractor, the contractor who hired you (if different), and especially, the surety.